 A ONE-STOP SOLUTION FOR THE INTERNATIONAL ARENA

-Eurospan is now fully functioning in the Asia-Pacific (APAC) arena so that it is now able to offer its clients complete international coverage outside the America’s.
+In addition to its comprehensive coverage of Europe and Africa (including the Middle East), Eurospan is now fully functioning both in the Asia-Pacific arena and in Latin America & the Caribbean.
+As a consequence, it is now able to offer its clients complete international coverage outside North America.

-Two years ago, a network of sub-agents and sales representatives was established across five key territories – Central Asia, South Asia, South East Asia, Far East and Australasia.
-On the back of this we have moved ahead with our long term strategic plan to open a local Eurospan branch office in each region.
-The first of these, in Melbourne, Australia, opened its doors for business in December 2011.
-A small team there is now responsible for print and “e” promotions to academics and their libraries, and to professional markets (e.g. to teachers, ophthalmologists, occupational therapists, and drug/alcohol counsellors) - with all promotional pieces carrying a local (AUD) pricing option.
-Being on the ground also enables us to “place” review copies with the media, to take advantage of meeting/conference opportunities, and to more easily arrange co-operative promotions with local booksellers.
+In Asia-Pacific a network of sub-agents and sales representatives, reporting to a Regional Manager, covers five key territories – Central Asia, South Asia, South East Asia, the Far East and Australia, New Zealand and Oceania.
+This group is backed by New Title catalogues, NTA’s and full metadata feeds.
+All direct marketing into the Asian territories is co-ordinated from our London HQ but, in the case of Australia, a branch office in Melbourne, is responsible for print and “e” promotions to academics and their libraries and to professional markets (e.g. to teachers, ophthalmologists, occupational therapists, and drug/alcohol counsellors).
+Being on the ground there also enables us to “place” review copies with the media, to take advantage of meeting/conference opportunities, and to more easily arrange co-operative promotions with local booksellers.
+Eurospan also has a booth each year at the New Delhi world Book Fair, the Beijing Book Fair and the Shanghai International Book Fair.

-Eurospan is proud of its long-standing relationships with its clients.
-Many of its associations go back twenty-five years or more.
-This reflects not only its continuing success, but also an ability to understand and accommodate the changing needs of the publishers it serves.
+We are proud of our long-standing relationships with client publishers.
+Many associations go back thirty years or more, whilst our first client – Teachers College Press, who joined us in 1972 – is still with us after 41 years !
+This reflects not only our continuing success, but also an ability to understand and accommodate the changing needs of the publishers we serve.

 Click here to read more